C2DH/ranketwo/pages/who-we-are.md

 Arjan van Hessen - text editing for animations (2018)<br>

-### Translations
+## Translations

-The translations of the lessons from English to French and to German are from Lexitech unless otherwise stated. <br>
+[Lexitech](https://lexitech.eu/) - translations of lessons from English to French and to German (since 2023) <br>
-Maria Cristina Piticco - translations to German and French of the following lessons: "David Boder: from wire recorder to website", "From the archival to the digital turn", "Transformation, how the digital creates new realities" (2018)<br>
+Maria Cristina Piticco - translations to French and to German of the following lessons: "David Boder: from wire recorder to website", "From the archival to the digital turn", "Transformation, how the digital creates new realities" (2018)<br>
 <br>
-Brigitte Melchior-Dolen, Karin Priem - translation for animations (2018) <br>
+Brigitte Melchior-Dolenc, Karin Priem - translation for animations (2018) <br>
-Stefan Krebs, Sofia Papastamkou - translations of the website infrastructure and lessons metadata (2023) <br>
+Stefan Krebs, Sofia Papastamkou - translations of the website infrastructure and lessons metadata <br>

-### Proofreading
+## Proofreading
 Sarah Cooper University of Luxembourg (2018) <br>
 Andy O'Dwyer (2018) <br>